wiseman2/KryptoMF_Ai-BotCore/docs/PROJECT_SUMMARY.md

 ## 📋 Overview

 **KryptoMF_Ai Bot Core** is a fully functional, open-source cryptocurrency trading bot engine that runs from the command line.
-It's the core component of the KryptoMF_Ai ecosystem, providing all the essential trading functionality without requiring a GUI.
+It's the core component of the KryptoMF_Ai ecosystem, providing all the essential trading functionality.

 ## 🎯 Project Goals